WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Scripted_Mission1.md

 #### Task 1.
 Creating a AI Agent using a Template

 1. <span style="color: red;">[IMPORTANT]</span> Download the [Scripted Agent](https://cisco.box.com/shared/static/q636qc41q0brifn0h8anbfug7duq3536.json){:target="_blank"}.

-    >
-    > **ScriptedAIAgent.json** - The Appointment Booking template for the AI Agent in Webex Contact Center enables customers to schedule, reschedule, or cancel appointments through an AI-powered virtual agent, integrating with backend systems for real-time availability and confirmations.
-    >

 2. Login into [Webex Control Hub](https://admin.webex.com){:target="_blank"} by using your Admin profile **wxcclabs+admin_ID<span class="attendee-id-placeholder">Your_Attendee_ID</span>@gmail.com**.
 You will see another login screen with OKTA on it where you may need to enter the email address again and the password provided to you.